 The Division of Genomics and Data Sciences (GDS), an integral component of the Arthritis and Clinical Immunology (ACI) Research Program at the Oklahoma Medical Research Foundation (OMRF), seeks to understand the fundamental question of how genotype influences phenotype in autoimmune and inflammatory diseases.
-The Division of GDS invites qualified candidates that share our interests and mission for clarifying how genotype influences phenotype in the context of autoimmunity and inflammation to apply for established Assistant or Associate Member level positions (Assistant or Associate Professor equivalent).
+The Division of GDS invites qualified candidates that share our interests and mission to apply for established Assistant or Associate Member level positions (Assistant or Associate Professor equivalent).
 Candidates with expertise in one or more of the following areas are of particular interest:

 - Large-scale epigenome characterization and mechanisms;